domfarolino/algorithms/src/datastructures/BST/README.md

 <a name="exists-helper"></a>
 ### `void BST<T>::existsHelper(T elem, TreeNode<T> *root);`

-The `exists` and `existsHelper` methods are similar in mechanics to the `add` method above so a lot of the boilerplate will be skipped.
-The idea behind this algorithm is fairly intuitive in that we just want to recurse down the tree until we either
+The `exists` and `existsHelper` methods have similar mechanics to the `add` method above, so a lot of the boilerplate will be skipped.
+The idea behind this algorithm is fairly intuitive in that we just want to recurse down the tree until we either:

  1. Find the node we're looking for
  1. Or get to a `NULL` node (the one we're looking for didn't exist)

 In the average case of a full tree with our node somewhere in the tree, we'll eventually recurse downward comparing the value we're given against the value of the current frame's root node.
-We'll start the whole thing off with the actual root of the tree suggesting we'll need a wrapper function to kick this off.
-When recursing downward, there is no need to check if the subtree we're about to recurse to is `NULL` or not before we recurse like we did with `add`; instead we can just recurse to it, and check in the next frame if that root is `NULL`.
+We'll start the whole thing off with the actual root of the tree, suggesting we'll need a wrapper function to kick this off.
+When recursing downward, there is no need to check if the subtree we're about to recurse to is `NULL` before we recurse like we did with `add`; instead we can just recurse to it and check in the next frame if that root is `NULL`.
 Doing both would yield in extraneous `NULL` checks.
-With this information, we know the wrapper function `exists` doesn't have to provide any logic at all, and can just simply kick off the first call of the `existsHelper` function with the private `root` of the tree.
+With this information, we know the wrapper function `exists` doesn't have to provide any logic at all.
+It can just simply kick off the first call of the `existsHelper` function with the private `root` of the tree.

 <a name="remove"></a>